HS Handbook

 AUTOMOBILES

 Students who drive to school are encouraged to consider the safety of other drivers and pedestrians as well as those who may ride with you.
 All joy riding around the school building between 8:00 a.m. and 4:00 p.m. is prohibited.
 Students may go to the parking lot or their automobile only with permission from the principal.
 Students will park in the designated student parking areas only.
 Students should not park in the yellow zones, block driveway exits or other vehicle entrance areas.
-The parking spaces against the East End curb, the South Lot (special permission may be granted for the South Fence stalls for Small Engines class with prior permission from the principal) and West Side stalls are designated for teachers, administrators and substitute teachers only.
+The parking spaces in front of the main entrance, against the East Curb, the entire West Side of the building, and the South Lot are designated for teachers, administrators and substitute teachers only (special permission may be granted for the South Fence stalls for Small Engines class with prior permission from the principal and instructor).
 If you are not parked between parallel lines, you are illegally parked.
 The parking spaces in front of the school are for handicap parking and visitors.
 Students are prohibited from parking in these areas before, during, and after school and during all school activities.
 Students will not be allowed to take other students automobiles during school hours without written permission from both students’ parents.
 Driving to school is a privilege.

 CONCESSIONS